Accounting → Software Development?

 The Awakening: Excel is a Terrible Database

-By the time I graduated in accounting I was an Excel Grand Wizard.
+By the time I graduated in accounting I was an Excel Grand Wizard with years of advanced Excel experience.
 Pivot tables, XLOOKUP, array formulas, Power Query, Macros?
-I was learning features that would make even senior accountants weep.
+I was learning features that would make senior accountants weep.
 I could make Excel do things it was never meant to do.

-We were doing proto-programming in school without calling it that: using CONCAT for string manipulation (the first thing you learn in actual programming!), data validation for dropdown menus, navigation elements across sheets.
+One thing I will always remember is this absolutely awesome assignment I did in Excel.
+We were doing proto-programming without calling it that: using CONCAT for string manipulation (the first thing you learn in actual programming!), data validation for dropdown menus, navigation elements across sheets.
 We were building programs in Excel.

 I'd seen VBA too - recorded macros, read the generated code, even loaded someone else's macros at work to create templates.
 I understood VBA could do things, but never actually wrote it myself.